 Do I need a camera for class?

-- Live class time is limited and cameras have proven to be a distraction with little or no academic gain.
+- We turn off cameras during lecture periods in our live classes.
 We want to keep students focused on the interactive class content being shown by the teacher, not on watching cameras or showing their own camera.